PaperMC/PaperDocs/developers.md

     - Get the original source location of TNT and FallingBlock entities
 - PlayerLocaleChangeEvent
     - An event that fires when a player changes their locale
+- EntityPathfindEvent
+    - Fires when an Entity decides to start moving to a location.
+    - This is not the same as a move event.
+This only fires when an entity chooses to start moving to a location, and allows cancelling that pathfind.
+- EntityAddToWorldEvent / EntityRemoveFromWorldEvent
+    - Called when entities are added or removed from the world.
+Not to be confused with Spawn events.
+This fires on chunk load/unload.
 - Player View Distance API
     - Dynamically set the server view distance, per-player
 - BeaconEffectEvent